JackMentch/cy_young_regression/README.md

 __testing_dataset.py__: Parses baseball-reference.com and generates a .csv that contains the data used for making predictions once the optimal model is found

 __model.py__: Every linear regression model is stored as a model object.
-This file defines the object's attributes/methods
+This file defines the object and its attributes/methods

 __optimal_model.py__: Since most players do not receive any Cy Young votes, this script finds the optimal number of players to remove that have 0 votes.
 This ensures our dataset isn't biased by players with 0 votes.